bug-er404/SalesberryDBQ/README.md

 # salesberryDBQ
-A simple database implementation for Salesberry company, one of the retail chains based in Nepal.
+A simple database design and implementation for Salesberry company, one of the retail chains based in Nepal.

 *- Salil Maharjan*